Lakesh-Sahu/QKart_Automation/README.md

 - Supports parallel execution at both method and class levels.
 - Configurable via testng.xml.

-🌐 Cross-Browser Testing
+🌐 Multiple-Browser Support
 - Supports running tests on Chrome, Edge, Firefox, and Safari.
 - Set the desired browser in the testng.xml file.

 📸 Screenshot on Failure
-- Automatically captures a screenshot when any test case or step fails and attach the screenshot to that step in the Extent Report.
+- Automatically captures a screenshot when any test step or test case fails or test case passes and attach the screenshot to that step in the Extent Report.
+- Have proper exceptions message and line at which test step fails with screenshots.
 - Useful for debugging and tracking test failures.
 - Extent Report and Screenshots are saved in the specified directory (e.g., extent_reports/).